wkhere/eastar/Notes.md

-todo in 0.3:
+todo:
+- [ ] profiling?
 - [ ] dev benchfella

-in 0.4:
 - [ ] move updater to compiled fun and do the benchmarks
-- [ ] profiling?

-in 0.5:
 - [ ] more example graphs & tests
+- [ ] put some short example to the readme, then notice h4cc/awesome-elixir
+- [ ] when examples/real applications grow, move them out to another project